EarthDigitalTwin/OCO3-data-transformer/tools/deploy/README.md

 - Type: Fargate
 - Service role: `AWSServiceRoleForBatch`
 - Use Fargate Spot: `DISABLED`
-- Maximum vCPUs: 16
+- Maximum vCPUs:
+  - If you only intend to produce EITHER global OR target-focused data: 16
+  - If you intend to produce both global AND target-focused data: 32
+  - Alternatively, this can be left unset
 - VPC: VPC being used for this deployment
 - Subnets: Use the same subnet the EFS mount target was configured with
 - Security groups: Compute SG

-### Step 2: Configuration
+### Configuration

 #### Variables

 This section will cover the variables that can be used to configure both the deployment and the output product.
-We recommend specifying these in a file `main.tfvars`.

 | Name                              | Type              | Description                                                                                                                                                                                                                                                                                      | Required? | Default                    |
 |-----------------------------------|-------------------|--------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|-----------|----------------------------|